Engineering a multi-level bath for transmons with three-wave mixing and parametric drives

+Finally, we extend our protocol beyond the two-level manifold.
+Similar to the two-level case, the Gibbs state of the three-level system with a tunable artificial temperature can be realized by properly driving the transition processes between different transmon energy levels (Appendix~\ref{general Gibbs state}).
+However, the flexibility of parametric control enables us to go beyond the Gibbs state.
+By applying external drives, we can engineer the diagonal elements of the steady-state density matrix, allowing the system to reach more exotic states with diverse population distributions.
+Furthermore, if the pump tones are engineered to be mutually coherent, the off-diagonal elements can also be manipulated, enabling applications such as qubit longitudinal readout~\cite{ZHOU_Superconducting_2024} and synthetic squeezing~\cite{govia_stabilizing_2022}.

-Finally, we extend our protocol beyond the two-level manifold and bring the system into even more exotic states by accessing the $\left\{\ket{g}, \ket{e}, \ket{f} \right\}$ manifolds.
-As an example, we aim to thermalize the transmon to a mixture of roughly $50\% \ket{g}$ and $50\% \ket{f}$, as indicated in the bottom right of Fig.~\ref{fig:experimentdiagram}(d).
+As a demonstration of the exotic steady state, we stabilize the transmon to a mixture of $50\% \ket{g}$ and $50\% \ket{f}$ (bottom right of Fig.~\ref{fig:experimentdiagram}(d)).
 This is achieved by simultaneously pumping the $\ket{e} \rightarrow \ket{g}$ cooling process at $\omega_{\delta_{s, ge}}$ and the $\ket{e} \rightarrow \ket{f}$ heating process at $\omega_{\Sigma_{s, ef}}$ with matched transition rates away from $\ket{e}$, as shown in Fig.~\ref{fig:g_f_mix}(a).
-The transmon is initialized in the ground state, then both pumps are turned on and the qubit state is readout at the end of the pumps, as shown in Fig.~\ref{fig:g_f_mix}(b).
-The transmon population as a function of time is shown in Fig.~\ref{fig:g_f_mix}(c).
-We note that there is a residual of $15\% \ket{e}$ state which is due to the qubit decay from the $\ket{f}$ state and thermal excitation from the $\ket{g}$ state, as well as the finite measurement fidelity.
-The simple semi-classical model cannot fully capture the dynamics of this process; we attribute this to the large frequency detuning of the two pump tones in the rotating frame and finite transmon thermalization rate.
+The transmon population as a function of pump duration is shown in Fig.~\ref{fig:g_f_mix}(c).
+The residual $\sim 15\%$ population in the $\ket{e}$ state is due to the qubit decay from the $\ket{f}$ state and the thermal excitation from the $\ket{g}$ state.
+Although the simple semiclassical model can predict the steady-state population distribution, it does not fully capture the dynamics of the measured data (Fig.~\ref{fig:3-level semi-classical}); we attribute this to the residual coherence between the two pump tones and the finite transmon thermalization rate elevated by the pumps.
 By including these factors, we are able to numerically simulate the system's behavior using QuTiP (Appendix~\ref{app:threelevelfitting}).
-By going beyond the simple two-level case, we are effectively accessing a certain type of intermediate statistics -- Gentile statistics~\cite{gentile1940itosservazioni, dai2004gentile, srivatsan2006gentile}, where the maximum occupation number of particles in one state is neither infinity (as for Boson) nor one (as for Fermion), but a finite integer n (in our case, $n \geq 2$).